Florida State Road A1A: Martin County

 The longest of the four county spurs, County Road A1A is 15.88 mi that runs along the Florida East Coast Railroad main line from Jonathan Dickinson State Park in Hobe Sound to Stuart, where it suddenly changes course and runs east along the south coast of the St. Lucie River.
 After the terminus of SR 714, it approaches the Evans Crary Bridge separating Stuart and Sewall's Point and becomes SR A1A.

 Volusia County

 County Road A1A is a 7 mi spur route of State Road A1A in Volusia County, Florida, United States.
-The route begins at U.S. Route 1 and State Road A1A in Downtown New Smyrna Beach as Lytel Avenue.
-Next, the route crosses the Intracoastal Waterway and Callalisa Creek before heading southbound.
-After the 2 bridges, the road becomes 3rd Avenue, the northern terminus of Saxon Drive as the first right after Callalisa Creek.
-East of Indian River Village Shopping Center, the road turns southward and becomes Atlantic Avenue.
+The route begins at 6th Avenue on the beachside of New Smyrna Beach, Florida at the southern terminus of a segment of State Road A1A.
 At the intersection of 27th Avenue, the road becomes 2 lanes wide.
 Less than a mile south of New Smyrna Beach, Saxon Drive ends.
 At Bethune Beach, the road slightly turns away from the Atlantic Ocean.
 The road becomes Turtle Mound Road at that point.
 After Bethune Beach, the road is midway between the Intracoastal Waterway and the Atlantic Ocean.
 At this point, a gate brings access to Canaveral National Seashore.
 It passes through the ghost town of Eldora.
 The road ends as a dead end at a beach.